echo-devim/nmap-inventory/README.md

-# NMAP Report Converter to Excel
+# NMAP Network Inventory

-Nmap is a great open-source tool to perform a network inventory.
+Nmap is a great open-source tool to perform a network inventory, it lacks only a user-friendly scan report.
 This repo contains a simple script to convert the xml report produced by nmap into the more readable format xlsx (Excel).
 I developed also a custom NSE script called `default-creds.nse` to test specific default credentials based on operating system type for the following protocols: ssh, smb, telnet and ftp.
 The goal is to perform a non-invasive test (just one or two attempts in order to not trigger alarms).